mlflow/mlflow/docs/source/tracking.rst

 The format ``sftp://pass:user@host/`` is supported for logging in.
 However, for safety reasons this is not recommended.

-When using this store, ``pysftp`` has to be installed on both client and server.
+When using this store, ``pysftp`` must be installed on both the server and the client.
 Run ``pip install pysftp`` to install the required package.

 NFS
 ~~~
-To store artifacts in an NFS mount, the artifact URI should be specified as a normal file system
+To store artifacts in an NFS mount, specify a URI as a normal file system path, e.g., ``/mnt/nfs``.
-path, e..g, ``/mnt/nfs``.
-Critically, however, this path must the same on both the server and
+This path must the same on both the server and the client -- you may need to use symlinks or remount
-client -- you may need to use symlinks or remount the client in order to enforce this property.
+the client in order to enforce this property.

 Networking